Learn More: Estate Tax Train Law in the Philippines)

 3. Identify Properties Excluded or Exempted from Estate Tax

 Not all properties of the decedent are subject to tax.
 Some of those properties are covered by special laws in the Philippines.
-Section 87 of the NIRC provides the following exclusions from the gross estate that are exempted from the estate tax.
+Section 87 of the NIRC provides the following exclusions from the gross estate exempted from the estate tax.

 4. Accumulate the Expenses Incurred